CATWDhehs/CATWD/README.md

-# CATWD
+# Pokedex
 GSC 2023 Web Dev Pokadex

-This is CATWD, we're going to do Pokedex today
+## Teams
+Our teams name is CATWD from HEHS Malaysia